jakartaee/specifications/coreprofile/10/_index.md

 ---
 The Jakarta EE Core Profile defines a profile of the Jakarta EE platform specifically targeted at smaller runtimes.

-The goal of this release is to provide a profile that contains a set of Jakarta EE Specifications targeting smaller runtimes suitable for microservices as well as enabling compilation to native images.
+The goals for this release are:
+* To provide a profile that contains a set of Jakarta EE Specifications targeting smaller runtimes suitable for microservices as well as enabling compilation to native images.
+* The TCK(s) for the Core profile should be possible to run independently of the Full Platform TCK.
+* Java SE version will be aligned with the Platform Project's decising regarding Java SE versions.

 * [Jakarta EE Core Profile 10 Release Record]()